Frudawski/LightingToolbox/README.md

 # LightingToolbox
-The LightingToolbox contains numerous Matlab/Octave functions for lighting reseach calculations, plotting and colorimetry and is freely availabe under BSD3.0 license with no garanties whatsoever.
+The LightingToolbox contains numerous Matlab/Octave functions for lighting reseach calculations, plotting and colorimetry.
+It is freely available under BSD3.0 license.

 **Categories:**
 - Calculation functions